InternRobotics/InternVLA-A-series/README.md

   year         = {2026},
   howpublished = {\url{https://github.com/InternRobotics/InternVLA-A1.5}}
 }

+@article{internvla_a1,
+  title={InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation}, author={Cai, Junhao and Cai, Zetao and Cao, Jiafei and Chen, Yilun and He, Zeyu and Jiang, Lei and Li, Hang and Li, Hengjie and Li, Yang and Liu, Yufei and others}, journal={arXiv preprint arXiv:2601.02456}, year={2026}
+}
 ```

 ## Contact

-If you have any questions, feel free to submit GitHub issues or email jiazeng.ai@gmail.com.
+If you have any questions, feel free to submit GitHub issues or email mahaoxiang@pjlab.org.cn.

 ## Acknowledgments